logo

 • Clinton

-On January 1, 1851, Thoreau lectured in Clinton in response to an invitation from the Bigelow Charitable Mechanics Institute.
+In 1851, Thoreau lectured here in response to an invitation from the Bigelow Charitable Mechanics Institute.

 • Framingham